bottlerocket-os/bottlerocket-project-website/content/en/ecs-updater/0.2.x/setup/index.markdown

     --cluster ${ECS_UPDATER_CLUSTER}
 ```

-This should return JSON describing the information about your cluster.
+This should return JSON [describing the information about your cluster](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ecs/describe-clusters.html).
 If the returned JSON has an empty `clusters` element and populated `failures` element, double check your cluster name.

 ## VPCs and Subnets

-If you’re **using the default VPC**, this one-liner stores it in the environment variable `ECS_UPDATER_VPC` :
+If you’re **using the default VPC**, this command stores it in the environment variable `ECS_UPDATER_VPC` :

 ```shell
 export ECS_UPDATER_VPC=$(aws ec2 describe-vpcs \